apache/yunikorn-site/docs/design/user_group_manager.md

 ### Running state entry

 The application when submitted and placed into a queue is in the _New_ state.
 At this point there is no allocation or pending request present on the application.
 After one or more requests, _AllocationAsks_, are added the application moves into an _Accepted_ state.
 The _Accepted_ state is exited when the first _Allocation_ is added to the application.
-The application then transitions into the Starting state.
+The application then transitions into the Running state.

 At this point a resource quota would be used by the application and the application should be considered as running from a tracking perspective.
 This means that the addition of the first _Allocation_ onto the application also must be the trigger point for the increase of the running applications.
 This trigger point for tracking is when the application is in the _Accepted_ state.
 This is also the point at which the group for the usage tracking needs to be set as described in the [group limitations](#group-limitations).

 Note that currently, the application state transition code block in application_state.go updates the application running queue metrics when the application enters _Running_ state.
 The metric must be updated to be consistent with the above definition of a running application.
-Linking this back to a state transition the entry into the Starting state should be used.
+Linking this back to a state transition the entry into the Running state should be used.

 ### Running state exit